 How often do 2014 Chevrolet Captiva Sport brake pads need to be replaced?
 It depends on you and your driving style.
 Brake pads often last 30,000 to 40,000 miles.
 Certain factors, like driving mostly on highways and braking smoothly, can help your brake pads last longer.
 If you often haul heavy loads or ride your brakes, your brake pads may wear out sooner.
 Your brake pad replacement interval also depends on what kind of brake pads you have on your Captiva Sport right now.
 Are you still driving with the same pads as when you bought the car?
 Some brake pad materials last longer than others.
 Luckily, Firestone Complete Auto Care offers brake pad replacement for Chevrolet Captiva Sports that comes with a limited Lifetime Parts Warranty.
 We do brake checks and brake pad replacements every day, and for your Captiva Sport, we’ll only use parts that meet or surpass Chevrolet’s standards.

 Your Chevrolet Captiva Sport may be powered by a strong engine.
-One that’s strong enough to take you into high mileage territory. [content-1-text-4-2] One that can outlast the 170,000-mile mark.
+One that can outlast the 170,000-mile mark.
 But if you can’t brake, it might as well be scrap metal.
 If you’re experiencing squeaky brakes or a loss of braking power, don’t wait!
 Unresponsive brakes make it tough to give the road your best.
 Plus, ignoring your brake problems can result in more damage and higher brake repair bills.
 For instance, rotors may start to warp when you drive on worn brake pads, and the metal-to-metal grinding may compromise other healthy parts.
 We can help you steer clear of further brake damage.
 Visit Firestone Complete Auto Care for the right brake repair for your 2014 Chevrolet Captiva Sport.
 We offer many affordable brake repairs like brake pad/shoe removal and replacement, brake rotor/drum refinishing, brake fluid exchange/bleeding, and wheel cylinder and brake caliper installation.
 Schedule an appointment today for Chevrolet Captiva Sport brake service and repair.

 Let's take care of your 2014 Chevrolet Captiva Sport together.
 We’re ready to help when something goes wrong or to help stop a problem in the first place.
 Choose one of the services below and make an appointment for 2014 Chevrolet Captiva Sport repairs.